-So in the last two weeks alone, a kayaker was found drowned in Haulover Canal on the northern end of the Space Center and a British family was killed while attempting to maneuver through the crowds queued up to watch a SpaceX Falcon rocket on the way to the International Space Station.
+So in the last two weeks (of typing this), a kayaker was found drowned in Haulover Canal on the northern end of the Space Center and a British family was killed while attempting to maneuver through the crowds queued up to watch a SpaceX Falcon rocket on the way to the International Space Station.

 Safety is a serious subject.